saveoursecrets/sdk/doc/developer/test.md

 ## Test Scripts

-The test scripts make it much faster to run tests by using a release version installed with `cargo install --path .`.
+Test scripts will prefer an executable in `target/debug` but it can be much faster to run tests using a release build installed with `cargo install --path crates/sos`.

-To run the CLI test specs using the first version of `sos` in `PATH`:
+To run all the CLI test specs (including for the `shell` command) using the version of `sos` in `target/debug`:

 ```
 cargo make test-cli